tafcosta/vorolite-cpp/README.md

 # VoroLite++

 VoroLite++ is a C++ tool designed for ray tracing on a Voronoi grid.
 It performs ray tracing calculations and returns valuable information, including column densities and lists of densities along the rays.
-The tool works with snapshot files and requires a parameter file to configure the ray tracing process.
+The tool works with Arepo snapshot files and requires a parameter file to configure the ray tracing process.

 ## Requirements